Product

 Sales: For subscription businesses, this is often the cost of a customer’s monthly subscription, including add-ons.

-Refunds: You may choose to refund clients who forgot to cancel their account, for example, or who had a negative experience with an add-on feature and want to have the cost removed.
+Refunds: You may choose to refund clients who forgot to cancel their account, for example, or who had a negative experience with an add-on feature and want the payment returned.

 Discounts: Customers may receive a special discount or offer to test new products as a loyalty reward or to compensate for a bad customer experience.